Pioneering Science Education

 1899 Dr Armstrong secured the appointment of Charles E Brown, who introduced Armstrong’s heuristic methods of instruction to the pupils at CH and established the subject as an integral part of the curriculum.

 1900 – 1904 Sir Barnes Wallis was one of the first pupils to benefit from the new syllabus at CH.
 He reported that his teacher (Browne) “did not teach science in the sense usually attached to the word; he used science to teach us to think, to reveal to us the powers we ourselves possessed.”
-Sir Barnes Wallis became a renowned scientist, famously, developing the ‘bouncing bomb’.
+Sir Barnes Wallis became a renowned scientist, famously developing the ‘bouncing bomb’.

 1902 Dr Armstrong greatly influenced the design of the Science School building at CH, Horsham.
-The existence of such well-equipped laboratories and facilities were unique at that time for a school in the UK.
+The existence of such well-equipped laboratories and facilities was unique at that time for a school in the UK.

 1920s In most girls’ schools science didn’t feature until the 1950s.
 Armstrong, however, strongly supported the education of girls, and was responsible for a dedicated science block and the provision of science laboratories at Hertford for CH girls.